p-s-vishnu/AI-Checklist/README.md

 # AI Checklist

-After hours of searching online for resources to learn AI, I have collated a curriculum to learn AI in 2019.
+After hours of searching online for resources to learn AI, I have collated a curriculum to learn AI/ML.

 > After each course add a link of work to show your competence in the topic, the Work may include the following
 >